Not moving forward? Try taking a step back!

 Until next time –

 Resources for helping you figure out how to back up…

 “I’m teaching my toddler to talk, but I know I need more direct guidance.
 I want to back up, but I’m not sure how.”
 Get my book Building Verbal Imitation Skills in Toddlers to walk you through the steps for helping a child learn to imitate new words.

 “I’ve been focused on helping my child learn to say words, but now I realize that he may not understand what many words mean.
-He doesn’t follow my directions very well.”
-Try Teach Me To Listen and Obey 1 & 2 so you can learn about receptive language and what you can do to help your child begin to make connections and follow verbal commands.
+He doesn’t follow directions very well.”
+Try Teach Me To Talk: The Therapy Manual or Teach Me To Listen and Obey 1 & 2 so you can learn about receptive language and what you can do to help your child begin to make connections and follow verbal commands.

 If you’re new to early intervention or haven’t had the success you’d like, I have fantastic resources that you can use TODAY to help you achieve the results you want.

-For help with first steps establishing interaction and engagement with toddlers with autism or red flags for ASD – Teach Me To Play WITH You
+For help with first steps establishing interaction and engagement with toddlers who don’t participate or attend – Teach Me To Play WITH You

 For a comprehensive list of every receptive and expressive milestone with strategies and ideas for how to target each goal – Teach Me To Talk: The Therapy Manual